HiveProject2021/Hivecoin/roadmap/README.md

 #### Rewards

 Reward capabilities will be added to allow payment (in HVN) to all holders of an asset.
 Payments of HVN would be distributed to all asset holders pro rata.
 This is useful for paying dividends, dividing payments, or rewarding a group of token holders.

-Example: A small software company issues an asset GAMECO that represents a share of the project.
-GAMECO tokens can be traded with others.
-Once the software company profits, those profits can be distributed to all holders of GAMECO by sending the profits (via HVN) to all holders of GAMECO.

 #### Block Size